tedmoore/schelp2/docs/Classes/NodeProxy.md

 ### `paused`
 Returns true if the processes are paused.
 ### `awake`
 If set to false (default: true), a change of the source does not start a new synth immediately.
-This is useful when synths are triggered by [#-spawn](#-spawn), and a change of sound should not duplicate sends.
+This is useful when synths are triggered by [spawn](#spawn), and a change of sound should not duplicate sends.
 ### `fadeTime`
 set the crossfade time.
 See: [JITLib/jitlib_fading](../Tutorials/JITLib/jitlib_fading.md) .